connorrothschild/.com/src/content/posts/actors-and-extras.md

 ### Capability is a muscle

 **And so capability is a muscle**—it can either be strengthened through use or atrophied through neglect.
-Each time someone chooses inaction, they're not just avoiding a single moment of discomfort; they're reinforcing a pattern that becomes increasingly difficult to break.
+Each time someone chooses inaction, they're both avoiding a single moment of discomfort, and reinforcing a pattern that becomes increasingly difficult to break.

 Consider this progression: